 If you worry too much about what might be, or what might have been, you will ignore and overlook what is.
 Remember this.
-Happiness is letting go of what you assume life is supposed to be like right now and sincerely appreciating it for everything it is.
+On the average day happiness is letting go of what you assume life is supposed to be like, and sincerely appreciating it for everything it is.

 For example, there are a number of times when our minds cling to unhelpful ideals…

 - Life isn’t suppose to be this way, I need it to be different

 - There is only one thing I want, I can’t be happy without it

 - I am absolutely right, the other person is absolutely wrong

 - This person should love me, and want to be with me